iscc/iscc-specs/docs/specification.md

 4. Re-Compose the text by applying `Unicode Normalization Form C (NFC)`.

 See also: Text normalization reference code (LINKME)

+#### image_normalize

+Signature: `image_normalize(img)-> List[List[int]]`

+Accepts a file path, byte-stream or raw binary image data and MUST at least support JPEG, PNG, and GIF image formats.
+Normalize the image with the following steps:

+1. Convertf the image to greyscale
+2. Resize the image to 32x32 pixels using [bicubic interpolation](https://en.wikipedia.org/wiki/Bicubic_interpolation)
+3. Create a 32x32 two-dimensional array of 8-bit grayscale values from the image data

+See also: Image normalization reference code (LINKME)

 ### Similarity Hash